 The passive isolation of the HELM TW5.0 is above average.
 It dulls down background noise from low-end aircon hum right up to some of that more annoying higher-pitched whines like the wind whistles.
 It will not totally block out noise but I have had wired IEM designs that are closed design and do a lot worse.

 Hooks In You

-And oh boy, they are rock solid secure in my ear, even with the stock tips.
+And oh boy, they are rock solid and secure in my ear, even with the stock tips.
 The tip selection is not great.
-You get a set of s/m/l single bore silicone black tip and nothing else.
+You get a set of s/m/l single-bore silicone black tips and nothing else.
 But hey!
 The isolation is great so they do work for me better than I expected.

 Beyond that, the controls on the TW5.0 are all physical buttons on the rear portion of the front plate.
 You have one button on each driver’s housing and they do different things.

 For me, this is about as comprehensive as it gets for remote control work on a TWS.
-Everything you need to walk 60ft away and still do what you want is right here.
+Everything you need to walk 60 feet away and still do what you want is right here.

 However, the positioning of those physical control buttons on the rear means you have to pinch and hold whilst pressing.
 If not, the housing loses balance and can come out or create discomfort.
 It is not my favorite experience and I would have preferred them more central so as not to tip them.